 Why Should I Become a Registered Nurse?

-A registered nurse is a licensed healthcare professional who assists physicians and other healthcare professionals in providing skilled care for patients.
-RNs have earned either an associates degree or a bachelor’s degree in nursing from an accredited nursing school and, upon earning their degree, must successfully pass the NCLEX-RN exam to become officially licensed nurses.
+A Registered Nurse is a licensed healthcare professional who assists other healthcare professionals in providing patient care.
+RNs have earned either an associate’s degree or a bachelor’s degree in nursing from an accredited nursing school and, upon earning their degree, must pass the NCLEX-RN exam to become officially licensed nurses.

-Registered nurses work with doctors and healthcare practitioners to fulfill a wide range of patient care and administrative duties.
-They are also often called upon to supervise other nurses and aides as well.
+Registered Nurses work with doctors and healthcare practitioners to fulfill a wide range of patient care and administrative duties.
+They are also often called upon to supervise other nurses and aides.
 RNs commonly work in hospital or doctor office settings but can also be employed in other areas with the need for licensed nurses.

 Registered Nurse: Job Description